Boiling chicken thighs, whether boneless, bone-in, fresh, or frozen is so easy and can result in delicious chicken if you follow my advice.

 If you want to do two layers of chicken thighs, you can, but then make sure to move them around and flip them every 5 minutes so that they cook more evenly.

-Bring to a boil over high heat.
-Flip the chicken pieces over.
-Cover and reduce heat to a low simmer.
 Cook until chicken has reached an internal temperature of 165°F or is no longer pink inside.
-Whether or not they have skin does not affect the cooking times.
+Whether or not they have skin does not affect the cooking times in the chart above.

 More Great Chicken Thigh Recipes